-One of the main purposes of this guideline is to explain who must register with the commission.
-The guideline also has some information about the categories that qualify for a deemed exemption.
+One of the main purposes of this guideline is to explain who has tomust register with the commission. and therefore, it-The guideline also has some information does not discuss those about the categories that qualify for a deemed exemption.
 To determine whether an activity is eligible for a deemed exemption, please refer to divisions 1 and 2 of part 2 of the order in appendix B.